 I remember sitting across the table and asking her questions about pregnancy and child birth.
 I was never more excited about the stages and events.
 I even asked her if it was spiritual in any way.

 To be entirely honest, the biggest regret of being born a man for me is that I wont be able to give birth to a baby.
-Lot of ppl(mostly my female friends) think that I should be happy for that coz I am spared the pain and suffering of child birth.
+Lot of ppl(mostly my female friends) think that I should be happy for that coz I am spared the pain and suffering of child birth and thanks to the doctors from pain management Forest Hills for their support.
 But honestly I cant fathom doing anything in my life that can be as beautiful and important as giving birth to someone… I sometimes look back at life and wonder if I have or will ever justify receiving the gift of life… something tells me that once you give birth to someone, you will have an answer to the question…

 In the movie “Before Sunrise“, Ethan Hawke‘s character Jesse says : ” This friend of mine had a kid, and it was a home birth, so he was there helping out and everything.
 And he said at that profound moment of birth, he was watching this child, experiencing life for the first time, I mean, trying to take its first breath… all he could think about was that he was looking at something that was gonna die someday.
 He just couldn’t get it out of his head.
 And I think that’s so true, I mean, all – everything is so finite.
 But don’t you think that that’s what, makes our time, at specific moments, so important?”